tbs1-bo/software-101/decorator/README.md

 from time import sleep

 def delayed_func(func):
-    """Return a wrapper which delays `func` by 10 seconds.""" def wrapper():
+    """Return a wrapper which delays `func` by some seconds.""" def wrapper():
         print("Waiting for some seconds...")
         sleep(3)